Tohby823/DSA-Project-Documentation-2/README.md

 #  Power BI Project Documentation

-This project is part of a capstone case study in the **Power BI Data Analysis Program**, aimed at uncovering gender-related HR issues within a Nigerian manufacturing company (**Palmora Group**) through strategic HR data visualization and insight generation.
+This project is part of a capstone case study in the **Power BI Data Analysis Program**, aimed at uncovering gender-related HR issues within a Nigerian manufacturing company (**Palmoria Group**) through strategic HR data visualization and insight generation.

-## Project Topic: Gender Equality in the Workplace | Strategic HR Analysis at Palmora Group
+## Project Topic: Gender Equality in the Workplace | Strategic HR Analysis at Palmoria Group

 ### Project Overview

-Palmora Group, a regional manufacturing firm based in Nigeria, was recently criticized in the media for potential gender bias in its employment practices.
+Palmoria Group, a regional manufacturing firm based in Nigeria, was recently criticized in the media for potential gender bias in its employment practices.
 As an HR Data Analyst, I was tasked with investigating the organization's gender landscape using Power BI.

 This analysis focuses on:
 - Gender representation across departments and regions